 If your client does not want to meet the challenge, what steps are they excited to take?

 - 5. Ask powerful questions to explore any limiting beliefs or your client's assumptions about previous boundaries. - 6.
-Help your client create a well-designed action and accountabilities.
+Help your client create well-designed actions and accountabilities.

 17: Setting Reminders